stolinski/syntax-notes/src/shows/020 - Fitness.md

 * 45:45 - 16 : 8 Intermittent Fasting
 * [IF Reddit](https://www.reddit.com/r/intermittentfasting/)
 * 48:30 - Dieting is bad
-* Supplements — Don't take our Advice here.
+* Supplements Ã¢ÂÂ Don't take our Advice here.
 Talk to your trainer.
 * 50:00 - Wes' Supplements and how Bags of Milk are the best
 * [BCAA Amino Energy](http://amzn.to/2hKkVqk)
 * [Preworkout Coke'd Up](http://amzn.to/2hIQ9hd)